Please support the current ALODF Charitable.org campaign “Save Lives Now!”.

 Meeting the Needs of American Veterans

-Donate your funds, your time, or your words
+Donate your funds, your time, or your ideas

 Help us solve some of medicine’s most pressing ethical issues.
 Make a tax-exempt donation to our projects, volunteer your time, or simply use our information to start a discussion about these issues with your friends, family, and community.